calcite/wireguard-pg/README.md

 A single database can manage many WireGuard instances with many interfaces.
 The application can be integrated into your own application by adding/updating records in the database or using the REST API.

+This application can be used by two ways:
+- **disabled rest api**  - This case can be used when you want to use WireguardPG as subcomponent of your application.
+WireguardPG runs as standalone container and reads records/changes from the `server_interface` and `client_peer` tables (the `server_template` table is not required).

+- **enabled rest api** - To make changes to the database, the application provides a Rest API.

 ## Features

 - **Database-Driven Configuration:** Manage WireGuard interfaces and peers via records in PostgreSQL database.

 - **Dynamic Updates:** Apply changes without having to manually edit files or restart wireguard service.
+Only changes in interface makes restart the Wireguard interface.

 - **Scalable Management:** Easily handle multiple interfaces and peers with a centralized database.